Ready to Rumble: Plot

+King, Gordie, and Sean go on a road trip to the next Monday Nitro taping in New York City.
+Gordie and Sean arrive disguised as septic workers and meet Nitro Girl Sasha.
+When DDP mocks King on camera, King comes out of the port-a-potty and attacks him.
+Sinclair then declares a Title vs. Career Steel Cage match for the WCW World Heavyweight Championship plus a $1 million cash prize.
 Sasha is impressed by Gordie, and they later go to her apartment to have dinner.
-When Sasha attempts to have sex with Gordie, he reacts like it's a wrestling match and pushes her off of him.
-King is in deep need of a trainer for the match, so he, Gordie, and Sean head to the residence of retired wrestler Sal Bandini, where he accepts becoming King's trainer.
-The trio then heads to a local gym, where King meets his former partner, Bill Goldberg.
-King asks Goldberg to help in the upcoming match, but he turns him down, saying that King has no chances of winning.
-Then that night, Sid Vicious and Perry Saturn attack Sal, hospitalizing him.
-At the hospital, Gordie overhears Sasha at a phone booth, where he learns that Sasha was working under the orders of Sinclair the entire time, therefore realizing his relationship with her was a total sham; Gordie breaks up with her as a result.
+Sasha attempts to have sex with Gordie, who reacts like it is a wrestling match and pushes her off of him.
+Gordie sends letters to his father, a police officer who wanted Gordie to follow in his footsteps.
+Gordie writes that he will not join him in the force and that he lost his virginity.

+King is out of shape for the match, so he, Gordie, and Sean head to the residence of retired wrestling legend Sal Bandini, who agrees to be King's trainer.
+The trio heads to a gym, where King meets his former partner, Bill Goldberg.
+King asks Goldberg to help in the upcoming match, but Goldberg turns him down, saying that King has no chances of winning.
+That night, Sid Vicious and Perry Saturn attack Sal and hospitalize him and are injured themselves in the process.
+At the hospital, Gordie overhears Sasha at a phone booth and learns that she is working as a spy for Sinclair.
+Realizing their relationship was a sham, Gordie breaks up with her.

-As the trio return to Gordie and Sean's home town in Wyoming to continue training, Gordie's father steps in and forces him to abandon his wrestling aspirations and join the police force.
-Sean and King try to convince Gordie to get out of becoming a police officer, but he refuses.
-He does, however, hold a huge party for King and wishes him luck in the Steel Cage match.
+The trio head back to Georgia to visit King's wife, who kicks him in the crotch for giving her crabs and abandoning her and their son.
+The couple eventually reconciles on her porch.
+King's teenage son then comes out, revealing that he has bad teeth.
+King vows to win the money and get him a good dentist.
+As the trio returns to Gordie and Sean's hometown of Lusk, Wyoming, to continue training, they recruit new members to King's wrestling stable, while Gordie's father forces him to abandon his wrestling aspirations and join the police force.
+Sean and King try to convince Gordie to get out of becoming an officer, but he refuses.
+He does, however, hold a party for King and wishes him luck in the Steel Cage match, while Sean hooks up with Wendy, a fast-food drive thru employee.